 Sutter Center for Psychiatry

-John Boyd, Psy.D., MHA, Chief Administrative Officer, Sacramento Sierra Region Behavioral Health Services and Continuing Care, oversees operations of Sutter Center for Psychiatry and Regional Behavioral Health, Sutter Oaks Midtown and ancillary services at Sutter Medical Center, Sacramento.
+John Boyd, Psy.D., MHA, Chief Executive Officer, Sacramento Sierra Region Behavioral Health Services and Continuing Care, is responsible for providing strategic leadership for Sutter Center for Psychiatry and Regional Behavioral Health.
 He holds a master’s degree in health administration from the University of Southern California and a doctorate in psychology from the California School of Professional Psychology.
 Prior to joining Sutter in 2008, Dr. Boyd held positions as an assistant administrator of operations, hospital administrative director, and as the director of development for Shriner’s Hospitals for Children International Headquarters in Tampa, Fla.
 Dr. Boyd also worked as both an inpatient and outpatient therapist in several organizations throughout his career.
 In addition, Dr. Boyd served as a planning commissioner for the City of Sacramento and currently serves on the board of the Sacramento Area Commerce and Trade Organization (SACTO).
 Currently, he serves as one of the commissioners on the California Mental Health Services Oversight and Accountability Commission.

 Cindy Thygeson, M.D., Director of Medical Affairs, focuses on the advancement of patient-centric care, assuring the quality and success of programs and services provided by Sutter Center for Psychiatry.
 Dr. Thygeson joined Sutter in 2009 to support development of consultation-liaison psychiatry and psychiatric response team services in the regional acute care hospitals.
 She is an alumna of the Scholars Program of the University of Maryland, with a degree in neurophysiology, and has a doctorate in medicine from Loma Linda University School of Medicine, California.
 Dr. Thygeson held residency in psychiatry and fellowship in child and adolescent psychiatry at the Johns Hopkins Hospital, Baltimore.
 She is board certified by the American Board of Psychiatry and Neurology in general psychiatry and child and adolescent psychiatry.